kclose3/RipCord/README.md

-RipCord - Automatically Sleep when Drive is Remvoved
+RipCord - Automatically Sleep when Drive is Removed
 	v0.1.1-alpha

 Written By KClose